Polk Street Bike Lanes

 Funding to add bike lanes on Polk Street comes from the voter approved 2022 Street Repair Bond Measure.
 While funding has been set aside, the City has not made final decisions about adding bike lanes or changing the street design.

 Hearing from community members is a vital part of the planning process.
-Beginning in November 2025, community members will be able to take a survey, learn more about upcoming community meetings, engage in dialogue with other community members and more.
+Beginning in late 2025, community members will be able to take a survey, learn more about upcoming community meetings, engage in dialogue with other community members and more.

 Reasons for the Proposed Change